lab47/lace/DEVELOPER.md

 ### Standard-library-wrapping (std) Namespaces

-These namespaces are also defined by Joker code, which resides in `std/*.joke` files.
+These namespaces are also defined by Joker code, which resides in `std/*.clj` files.

 (Note that, unlike with core namespaces, multi-level namespaces here would have pathnames reflecting multiple levels.
-E.g. a `lace.a.b` namespace would be defined by `std/a/b.joke`.
+E.g. a `lace.a.b` namespace would be defined by `std/a/b.clj`.
 However, such namespaces do not exist in Joker as of `v0.14.0`.)

-These `*.joke` files, however, have code of a particular form that is processed by the `std/generate-std.joke` script (after an initial version of Joker is built).
+These `*.clj` files, however, have code of a particular form that is processed by the `std/generate-std.clj` script (after an initial version of Joker is built).
 They cannot, as explained below, define arbitrary macros and functions for use by normal Joker code.

 #### The Joker Script That Writes Go Code

-The `std/generate-std.joke` script, which is run after the Joker executable is first built (by `run.sh`), reads in the pertinent namespaces, currently defined via `(def namespaces ...)` at the top of the script.
-This definition dynamically discovers all the `*.joke` files in `std/`.
+The `std/generate-std.clj` script, which is run after the Joker executable is first built (by `run.sh`), reads in the pertinent namespaces, currently defined via `(def namespaces ...)` at the top of the script.
+This definition dynamically discovers all the `*.clj` files in `std/`.

 `(apply require namespaces)` loads the target namespaces, then the script processes each namespace in `namespaces` by examining its public members and "compiling" them into Go code, which it stores in `std/*/a_*.go`, where `*` is the same name.

-For example, `std/math.joke` is processed such that the resulting Go code is written to `std/math/a_math.go`.
+For example, `std/math.clj` is processed such that the resulting Go code is written to `std/math/a_math.go`.

 *Note:* This processing does *not* handle arbitrary Joker code!
 In particular, "logic" (such as `(if ...)`) in function bodies is neither recognized nor handled; it's actually discarded, in that it does not appear (in any form) in the final Joker executable.
-Similarly, no macros (public or otherwise) appear at all; so, as with logic in functions, they're useful only insofar as they might affect how other public members are defined during the running of `std/generate-std.joke`.
+Similarly, no macros (public or otherwise) appear at all; so, as with logic in functions, they're useful only insofar as they might affect how other public members are defined during the running of `std/generate-std.clj`.

 Instead, the processing consists primarily of examining the metadata for each (public) member and emitting Go code that, when built into (the soon-to-be-rebuilt) Joker executable, creates the namespace (`lace.math` in the above example), "interns" the public symbols, and includes (attached to those symbols) both suitable metadata and Go-code "stubs" that handle Joker code referencing a given symbol and the underlying Go implementation (typically a standard-library API, such as `math.sin` for `lace.math/sin`).

 Those stubs handle arity, types, and results.

-Whether they call Go code directly, or call support code written in Go (typically included in a file named `std/*/*_native.go`, e.g. `std/math/math_native.go`) -- and the specific Go-code invocation used -- is determined via the `:go` metadata and return-type tags for the public member, as defined in the original `std/*.joke` file.
+Whether they call Go code directly, or call support code written in Go (typically included in a file named `std/*/*_native.go`, e.g. `std/math/math_native.go`) -- and the specific Go-code invocation used -- is determined via the `:go` metadata and return-type tags for the public member, as defined in the original `std/*.clj` file.

 The `a_*.go` files generated for _std_ namespaces cause the namespaces to be _mapped_ by the time the Joker executable has finished starting up.
 That's why they appear in `(all-ns)`, even when they haven't actually been loaded (lazily initialized).